Step into Liquid

-Step into Liquid (2003) is a documentary about surfing directed by Dana Brown, son of surfer and filmmaker Bruce Brown.
+Step into Liquid is a 2003 American documentary film about surfing directed by Dana Brown, son of surfer and filmmaker Bruce Brown.
 The film includes surfing footage from the Banzai Pipeline in Hawaii, the beaches of Vietnam, and some of the world's largest waves, at Cortes Bank.
 The film was Brown's first solo project.

 Production and release

 The film made $3,681,803 at the box office in the United States.

 The documentary is available on DVD, DVD-ROM (in WMVHD HDTV) and Blu-ray Disc.
 It was first released on April 20, 2004 and marked the final DVD release distributed by Artisan Entertainment.

+Reception

+Metacritic, which uses a weighted average, assigned the a score of 72 out of 100, based on 27 critics, indicating "generally favorable" reviews.